orzechowskid/flymake-eslint/README.md

 ## Installation

-0. Make sure `eslint` is installed and present on your emacs `exec-path`.
+0. Make sure `eslint` is installed either globally and present on your Emacs `exec-path` or present in your project `node_modules/.bin` directory.
 For Linux systems `exec-path` usually equals your `$PATH` environment variable; for other systems, you're on your own.
 1. Install:
   - from MELPA: `M-x package-install [RET] flymake-eslint [RET]`
   - manually: download and place inside `~/.emacs.d/lisp` then edit `~/.emacs` or equivalent: